top of page

 Apply to join us

 Applications for our 2024 course are now open.
 To apply for a place please complete our online application form.
-Early bird rates and scholarship applications are closed, but full-price reservations are still available.
+Early bird rates and scholarship applications are closed, with the exception of the new Jameel Arts & Health Global Majority Scholarship (see below).
+Full-price reservations are still available.
 Places are limited, so book early to avoid disappointment.
 We are currently in the process of selecting successful scholarship applicants and will be in touch in due course.
 Please see an outline of pricing below:

 • Early bird – £989